WIT Internship Programs

 As WIT’s representatives, our interns attend and summarize relevant United Nations meetings where they also gather information related to health, environment, and sustainable development.
 These meetings include the Economic and Social Council (ECOSOC) and their functional commissions, standing Committees of the General Assembly, seminars and briefings of the UN Environment Program, WHO, UN Development Program, OHRLLS, UNFPA, and UNICEF.
 General responsibilities include attending meetings at the UN at least one day per week combined with work in our office as needed; preparing concise meeting summaries; distributing our materials at appropriate meetings; gathering relevant materials from the UN.

 Our Fall and Spring interns (those that live and go to school in and around the New York metropolitan area) assist us in organizing our annual international conference titled, Health and Environment: Global Partners for Global Solutions, held at the United Nations in April, and are expected to commit two days per week towards the internship.
 Interns from other states or countries who are interested in this program in the fall, winter and spring can do the internship five days per week from Mondays through Friday, and will offer the same programs as during our summer internship.
-Our Summer Internship offers an intensive experience of 5 days per week from June to mid August.
+Our Summer Internship offers an intensive experience of five days per week from June to mid August.
 In addition to the responsibilities listed above, our interns will learn and acquire basic skills in Adobe InDesign to assist us in publishing the Conference Proceedings in our World Ecology Report.
 Our interns also have the opportunity to perform administrative duties, and participate in a speaker series where they will attend lectures on current issues such as the Coronavirus pandemic (COVID-19), and on issues related to global climate change.

 Who are WIT’s Interns?